 Composer and teacher, ECU member since 2007Born on 25.11.1980

-Kristo Matson has studied trombone, music theory and composition (under the guidance of Katrin Aller and Mart Jaanson) in Heino Eller Tartu Music School and in the faculty of theology in University of Tartu.
-In 2007, Matson graduated from the Estonian Academy of Music and Theatre in composition as a student of Tõnu Kõrvits, in 2009 he obtained Master degree as a composition student of Helena Tulve.
+Kristo Matson has studied trombone, music theory and composition (under the guidance of Katrin Aller and Mart Jaanson) in Heino Eller Tartu Music School and in the faculty of theology at the University of Tartu.
+In 2007, Matson graduated from the Estonian Academy of Music and Theatre in composition as a student of Tõnu Kõrvits, in 2009 he obtained a Master’s degree as a composition student of Helena Tulve.

 Matson’s Cantus In Memoriam Malera Kasuku for symphony orchestra got the special prize at the International Lepo Sumera Composition Contest For Young Composers 2006.

 “For many, creating and understanding music is mysterious, something that can be experienced but not explicated.
 I’m not an exception: I like to listen, contemplate and write.
 Less I’ve accustomed to writing thoughts down.

 I heard Finlandia for the first time in the gymnasium while I was writing a treatise about Jean Sibelius.
 That experience was fantastic!
 I listened to it again and again until I caught myself thinking: how the music is created?
 Back then I couldn’t answer, but I decided to take a closer look.

 During the years I’ve been asking that question myself a lot, unbeknownst if it can be answered at all.
 Perhaps music is like an elusive miracle, happiness that can be felt and that only a few are able to describe and expound.”